ChickenProp/chickenprop.github.com/drafts/three-configurable-prettyprinters.md

 Perhaps the very simplest solution is just to write a custom renderer every time I need one.
 I'm not going to do that.

-A level up from that is to write renderers for lots of different data types and combine them.
+A level up from that, which I've implemented in the module [`Gist.Classless`](https://github.com/ChickenProp/pretty-gist/blob/aedcfc3a8adbd0c658b1370cee25500451fe68a4/src/Gist/Classless.hs), is to write renderers for lots of different data types and combine them.
 We can write

 ```haskell
 newtype Prec = Prec Int -- precedence level, 0 - 11